On the string topology of symmetric spaces of higher rank: Introduction

 Finally, we show that for a product of compact symmetric spaces the string topology coproduct vanishes on a large subspace of the homology of the free loop space.

 \begin{thm}[Theorem \ref{theorem_intersection_product_completing}] Let $M=M_1\times M_2$ be a product of two compact symmetric spaces.
-Let $U$ denote the subspace of $\mathrm{H}_*(\Lambda M,M;\ZZ_2)$ generated by the classes induced by completing manifolds associated to critical manifolds $\Sigma=\Sigma_1\times\Sigma_2$ where both $\Sigma_1$ and $\Sigma_2$ consist of non-constant closed geodesics.
+Let $U$ denote the subspace of $\mathrm{H}_*(\Lambda M,M;\ZZ_2)$ generated by the classes induced by completing manifolds associated to critical manifolds $\Sigma=\Sigma_1\times\Sigma_2$ where both $\Sigma_1$ and $\Sigma_2$ consist of non-constant closed geodesics in $M_1$, respectively in $M_2$.
 Then the string topology coproduct vanishes on $U$. \end{thm}

 This article is organized as follows.
 In Section \ref{sec_def} we introduce the Chas-Sullivan product and the string topology coproduct.
 The notion of a completing manifold, which is the central idea behind Bott and Samelson's and Ziller's cycles, is studied in Section \ref{sec_completing}.
-In Section \ref{sec_symm_geodesics} we give an overview over the geodesics in compact symmetric spaces and set the ground for the definition of the explicit cycles in the loop spaces of compact symmetric spaces in the following sections.
+In Section \ref{sec_symm_geodesics} we give an overview of geodesics in compact symmetric spaces and set the ground for the definition of the explicit cycles in the loop spaces of compact symmetric spaces in the following sections.
 In Section \ref{sec_chas_sullivan} we study Ziller's cycles in detail and show how they can be used to compute the Chas-Sullivan product.
 We use Bott's and Samelson's cycles in Section \ref{sec_coproduct} to study the string topology coproduct on the based and on the free loop space.
 Finally, in Section \ref{sec_spheres} we study the string topology coproduct on products of compact symmetric spaces by studying how the Ziller cycles behave on product spaces.

+\textbf{Acknowledgements.} The authors thank the anonymous referee for their careful and thoughtful reading of our manuscript.
+Their suggestions highly improved the exposition and the clarity of the article.